unicornlaunching/SIP-031x/sip_031_proposal_analysis.md

 ### Transparency and Accountability

-A commitment to transparency and accountability, with specific mandates:
+Enhanced commitment to transparency and accountability, with specific mandates:

-#### Reporting Requirements
+#### Enhanced Reporting Requirements (Updated)
-The Endowment is:
+The Endowment is mandated to provide:
-> "mandated to produce and publish a detailed annual report, covering what programs were undertaken in the prior year, the impact of those programs, as well as comprehensive financial reporting as to the use of funds for the year for both programs and operations"

-#### On-Chain Transparency
-Alexlmiller further clarified intentions in a revised draft, stating that:
+- **Detailed annual reports** similar to US-based non-profits
+- **Quarterly reports** similar to the Stacks Foundation's current reporting
-> "all funds should flow through publicly published on-chain addresses to be traceable by the community"
+- **On-chain transparency**: All STX will flow through publicly published addresses
+- **Public engagement sessions**: Monthly sessions through various channels
+- **Regular communications** through appropriate public channels

 #### Voting Restrictions
-Additionally:
-> "the Endowment will also be prohibited from voting its own tokens on SIPs to ensure neutrality"
+The Stacks Endowment **will not vote its tokens during SIP votes** to ensure neutrality.

 ---